ITIF Logo

 Center for Clean Energy Innovation

-Dr. Gaster is Director of Research at CCEI, president of Incumetrics Inc., and a visiting scholar at George Washington University.
+Robin Gaster is director of research at ITIF's Center for Clean Energy Innovation, president of Incumetrics Inc., and a visiting scholar at George Washington University.

 Dr. Gaster’s primary interests lie in economic innovation metrics and assessment, small business and particularly startups, regional economic development, transformation in education, and the rise of the big technology companies.
 He is editor of the Great Disruption blog.